The Complete Guide to Patellofemoral Pain Syndrome

 This report on two year’s worth of injuries among Vancouver runners — many of whom I probably run with every day on Vancouver’s sea wall — found that “patellofemoral pain syndrome was the most common injury, followed by iliotibial band friction syndrome, plantar fasciitis, meniscal injuries of the knee, and tibial stress syndrome.”

 - Dixit S, DiFiori JP, Burton M, Mines B. Management of patellofemoral pain syndrome.
 Am Fam Physician.
 2007;75:194–202.
-PubMed 17263215 ❐ PainSci Bibliography 56699 ❐ “ … although management can be challenging, a well-designed, non-operative treatment program usually allows patients to return to recreational and competitive activities.”
+PubMed 17263214 ❐ PainSci Bibliography 56699 ❐ “ … although management can be challenging, a well-designed, non-operative treatment program usually allows patients to return to recreational and competitive activities.”

-- As we’ll discuss in detail below, most “basic” physical therapy for PFPS consists of minor interventions of dubious value — mostly corrective exercises, stretching, ultrasound, taping and strapping — yet the clinical impression of most professionals is that mild patellofemoral pain does go away with conservative advice.
+- Most “basic” physical therapy for PFPS consists of minor interventions of dubious value — mostly corrective exercises, stretching, ultrasound, taping and strapping — yet the clinical impression of most professionals is that mild patellofemoral pain does go away with conservative advice.
 The most likely explanation for this — and it’s a common “problem” in physical therapy — is simply that most of those cases would have gotten better regardless of the therapy.
 Of course, in some cases, some good advice may be mixed in with bad advice, and that may help.
 And there may be some placebo effect: being therapized really does help a lot of people to feel better, regardless of whether or not the therapy makes any sense, and yes this phenomenon can occur even with something as seemingly un-psychological as knee pain!
 See Moseley.

 - It is mostly a temporary condition: they recover from or grow out of more easily than adults do.
 Although serious cases certainly can and do occur in teenagers, their age is not particularly relevant to those cases.
 A serious case in a teenager has to be handled in pretty much the same way that you would handle a serious case in an adult.
 So although age is a factor I haven’t focused on, everything that I have focused on should be of interest to teens with persistent knee pain.